Travel Nurse Interview Process

 - What is the orientation process for travelers?
 Classroom hours?
 Unit orientation hours?
 Will you receive orientation on each unit you will work?

-- Unit specific information: Patient mix?
-Average length of stay?
+- Unit-specific information: Patient mix?
+The average length of stay?
 Average census?

 Most importantly, if any of your Deal Breakers are appropriate to address with the individual hospital, don’t forget to ask about them.

 As you get more experience as a travel nurse, your list of questions for your travel nurse interviews may change.
 In addition, things that seem very important for your first assignment may seem less important down the road.

 The general rule is that travel nurse interviews are more laid-back than formal interviews.
 Think of it as more of a conversation between you and the hiring manager, and remember, this is likely the most information you will receive about your new job before you get to orientation.

 You can return to the introduction or move forward or back using the article links below.